 Services Anchored in Compassion

-SMCT working with the DHHS has two Victorian crematoriums (Springvale & Bunurong) each providing client families with transparent cremation services anchored in compassion.
+SMCT working with the DH has two Victorian crematoriums (Springvale and Bunurong) each providing client families with transparent cremation services anchored in compassion.
 Both crematoriums are regularly audited to ensure the safe handling of records and every effort is made to honour family wishes.
 Both locations offer cremation viewing rooms that allow families to support one another in their grief and acknowledge the reality of the death while saying final goodbyes.

-Catering to over one-third of burials and half of cremations across Victoria annually, we are committed to working with the DHHS to provide families with transparency, care and support.
+Catering to over one-third of burials and half of cremations across Victoria annually, we are committed to working with the DH to provide families with transparency, care and support.
 If you would like any more information relating to our cremation or other services, please contact our customer care team on (03) 8558 8278.